 Samuel was opposed by another Jew in the Cabinet, Edwin Montagu.
 Montagu held the traditional view of anti-semitism that saw it and Zionism as two sides of the same coin.
 He denied that there was such a thing as a Jewish race or Jewish nation except in the minds of anti-semites.
 Montagu saw the establishment of a Jewish state as potentially disastrous for the Jews left behind, outside the new nationalist construction.

 Samuel was supported in his opposition to Zionism by the Jewish establishment in England.
 They had acquired prosperity, position and security in the country and saw themselves as loyal and great contributors to British life.
-They saw nothing existing that could be called a Jewish Race or Jewish Nation.
-These were concepts employed by anti-semites to endanger the position of Jews.
+They were strongly Anti-Zionist and saw nothing existing that could be called a Jewish Race or Jewish Nation.
+These were concepts employed by Anti-Semites to endanger the position of Jews and prevent their successful assimilation.
 Zionism raised the question of divided loyalties as a consequence of supporting a scheme that was just the pipe-dream of malcontents.
 It would undermine the toleration and inclusivity that was slowly being achieved by the Jews in Europe and bring to the fore ideas that were most unwelcome for the future of Jewish communities.

 Chaim Weizmann wrote off these assimilationist Jewish elements and decided that in the interests of Zionism the important Gentiles who had anti-semitic attitudes were more useful and important allies to the cause.